 Video - Crushing of bladder stones (litholapaxy)

 Features of this video (courtesy of Mr Nigel Bullock)

-- The interior lining (pink) of the bladder distended with fluid
+- The interior lining (pink) of your bladder distended with fluid

-- Several bladder stones (creamy yellow) lying on the base of the bladder
+- Several bladder stones (creamy yellow) lying on the base of your bladder

 - The stone "punch" (silver), used to crush the stones, by gripping the stones between a cutting edge and the outer sheath of the instrument